 Timeframe: Permitting is complete, preliminary engineering and planning studies are underway.
-Estimated completion date is June of 2021.
+Estimated

 Changes since 2019 Update: Project has received all required land use permits and construction will begin in fall of 2020.
 In addition, same developer is moving forward with a new construction in-fill development across the street at 730-748 Tyler St. The City of Pittsfield is in the process of obtaining City Council approval for TIEs for both projects, as well as a project at 235 East St.